 4. Continuous Scanning: Ensure the company provides continuous scans to ensure that any vulnerabilities arising from new features or patches are found quickly.
 Continuous scans are also important to maintain compliance with regulatory standards like PCI-DSS and HIPAA.

 How often should I perform PCI Penetration Testing?

-Penetration testing is required at least annually for all merchants that store, process, or transmit payment card data and at least quarterly for merchants that use a third party to store, process, or share payment card data on their behalf.
+PCI-DSS recommends penetration testing to be conducted at least annually for all merchants that store, process, or transmit payment card data as well as upon having major updates to the systems.
+It recommends quarterly vulnerability scanning for merchants that use a third party to store, process, or share payment card data on their behalf.

 The requirement to perform quarterly penetration testing does not apply to merchants that use a third-party service provider that conducts penetration testing in accordance with PCI-DSS requirements on the merchant’s behalf.

 Why is Astra a trusted PCI Penetration Testing Provider?

 The answer to the question above is pretty simple.
 Astra is a trusted PCI Penetration Testing Provider because of how we work.
 Our team works day and night to make sure no vulnerability is left.
 We have a proven track record of delivering top-notch penetration testing services to our clients.

 Performance, accuracy, and stability are the three fundamental pillars that define Astra’s security testing and vulnerability assessment approach.
 We have the most skilled and experienced security experts who can uncover vulnerabilities that may otherwise be missed.